kailermai/tp/docs/UserGuide.md

 Displays the trend overview of records for all students.

 Format: `trend`<br>

 ![result for 'list' followed by 'view 2'](images/TrendResult.png)

 ### Sorting students: `sort`

-Sort students based on their attendance score or participation score or submission score.
+Sort students based on their attendance, participation, or submission score, in descending order.

 Format:
 * By attendance: `sort /a`